AriFordsham/GHCWiki/design/type-refactor.md

 This plan will require changing zonking to work over `HsType GhcTc` and will require adding rules in the desugarer to desugar `HsType`s.
 Of course, desugaring is dead simple: just retrieve the core type from the extension field.

+**SLPJ:** I think there is a much less ambitious version that goes like this:

+1. `tc_hs_type` returns a `HsType GhcTc`, which may contain kind-unification variables.
+1. Then solve constraints and zonk
+1. Then desugar to produce a `Type`.

+**RAE:** This means that we're not adding `HsType`s to the env't.
+I suppose this would be an intermediate step toward the overall goal of using `HsType`s throughout the typechecker.
+It would enable the following "removing the second pass" step with less up-front work.
+**End RAE**

 ## Removing the second pass in TcTyClsDecls